 Jeep Wrangler Check Engine Light No Codes

-Manny Jeep Wrangler owners have at some point experienced the CHECK ENGINE light but no error codes shows up on the instrument panel.
+Manny Jeep Wrangler owners have at some point experienced the CHECK ENGINE light but no error codes show up on the instrument panel.
 Is this something to worry about?

-Most reports indicate that the Check engine light went away after a batter reset or after a few days of normal driving.
-Many didn’t report any weird behavior and that everything appeared ok in terms of performance and behavior.
+Most reports indicate that the Check engine light went away after a battery reset or after a few days of normal driving.
+Many didn’t report any weird behavior and everything appeared ok in terms of performance and behavior.

 So what could be the possible cause of this?

-Well, many reports show that almost all of the owners reported bad fuel to being the possible culprit.
+Well, many reports show that almost all of the owners reported bad fuel as being the possible culprit.
 After filling up at a dodgy gas station they’ve experienced this error.
-Some reported weird smells after filling up a certain gas stations and shortly thereafter a CHECK ENGINE light appearing without any codes.
+Some reported weird smells after filling up certain at gas stations and shortly thereafter a CHECK ENGINE light appeared without any codes.

 So you can possibly put it down to bad gas

 The other possibility is, there is an error code but the PCM (Power Control Module) isn’t throwing out any codes.
 If you have an OBD2 scanner, in almost all cases the code does appear on the scanner.
 So you’ll do well to invest in one of these scanners if you own a modern vehicle since you don’t want to be running to the dealer only for them to charge you over $100, just to tell you everything is A-OK!